Pennsylvania

 Major / complex$10,000-$30,000+

-Minor work often covers isolated crack repair or early focused corrections.
+Minor work often covers a stable isolated crack or another focused early repair.

 These are planning ranges for Lancaster-area homeowners, not quotes.
-Actual pricing depends on the movement pattern, repair method, access, and whether drainage or moisture control also needs to be addressed.
+Actual pricing depends on access, repair method, how active the movement appears, and whether older hidden conditions widen the scope once evaluation begins.

 How to reduce future foundation problems